Women's outfitwork

 Why it works

 Two pieces, multiple occasions.
 The black trousers brings when the dress code is hard, black is the safest answer.
 The white oxford shirt answers it — the single most versatile shirt in any wardrobe.
-All-monochrome is high-contrast and architectural.
+Black on white is architectural and photographs beautifully; in person it can go stark.

 The formality gap between these two pieces is wide — black trousers sits at level 5, white oxford shirt at level 3.
 The outfit lives in the smart-casual zone, leaning toward whichever piece you accessorise to.